-Does this sound strange to you?
+Does this article title sound strange to you?
 Well, actually, if you shouldn’t or won’t eat something, then you should never put it onto your skin.
 Your skin is the largest organ on your body.
 Its job is to protect your insides from foreign invaders like viruses, bacteria, and toxins, as well as flush out toxins from the inside of your body in the form of sweat.

 However, many particles are still absorbed by the skin.
 Things that we might …not think about, such as our soap, dishwashing detergent, regular washing detergent, lotion, shampoo, conditioner, deodorant, perfume, creams/ointments, sunscreen, cologne, aftershave, and makeup all are mostly, if not completely, absorbed by our skin.
 There are ingredients added to these products which help lotions, for example, to break the skin barrier and penetrate deeper into the body.
 This means that most other ingredients can follow, including the ones which you don’t want to “eat.”